-Figure 3.
-The April 9th 6.6 earthquake in the Molucca Sea, as recorded from the Palmer seismic station.
+Figure 2.
+The August 17th 7.4 earthquake off the coast of Kamchatka, Russia, as recorded from the Palmer seismic station.

-The system only experienced a brief network outage on April 18th, but otherwise performed normally.
+The system performed normally during the month.
 The time stamp and seismic activity found on the Heliplot was checked daily.
-Current data from Palmer station can be found on the USGS site:
+Current data from Palmer station can be found on the USGS site: https://earthquake.usgs.gov/monitoring/operations/stations/IU/PMSA/#heliplot.

-https://earthquake.usgs.gov/monitoring/operations/stations/IU/PMSA/#heliplot.